-122 INTRODUCTION TO CONCEPTS OF HUMAN ANATOMY AND PHYSIOLOGY 3 units, 3 lecture hours, (Pass/No Pass)
+122 INTRODUCTION TO CONCEPTS OF HUMAN ANATOMY AND PHYSIOLOGY

 This introductory course provides an overview of the basic anatomy and physiology of all body systems.
 It is designed as a non-transferable course for the Rehabilitation Aide Program and other related programs, and may be useful for other health-related technologies and for strengthening or developing a vocabulary and critical thinking skills in human anatomy and physiology.
-(A) Note: Biology 122 is a lectureonly course that is non-transferable.
+(A) Note: Biology 122 is a lecture-only course that is non-transferable.
 If students are seeking immediate employment as a Rehabilitation Aide, Biology 122 is sufficient; but if students intend to pursue additional coursework or transfer to a 4-year university, Biology 5, Human Biology, is recommended.